jhill1/SEPwC/source/Python_datetime.inc.rst

     1984-1-1, 5
     1984-1-1, 5

-Here the date is represented by the year, month, day and then hour seperated by a hyphen.
+Here the date is represented by the year, month, day and then hour separated by a hyphen.
 There is no minute or second data.
 We can use datetime's ``strptime()`` method to parse these strings: